ZO4-v0/RDAMP-Dimensional-Model-Power-BI-/README.md

-# RDAMP-Dimensional-Model-Power-BI-
-Dimensional Modeling, SQL Transformation &amp; Power BI/Tableau Reporting

-#Problem Description

-Following the foundational analysis in Task 1, Ace Superstore now aims to build a structured, query-optimized reporting system.
-Your responsibility in this task is twofold:

-1. Design and implement a star schema using SQL.
-2. Create SQL views from your schema and connect them directly to Power BI to produce advanced interactive dashboards.

-#Business Impact
+<h1> RDAMP-Dimensional-Model-Power-BI </h1>
+PROJECT TITLE : SQL-Based Data Modeling, Transformation and PowerBI Visualization

+<h2>Project Overview </h2>
+This project demonstrates the implementation of a dimensional data model for Ace Superstore's sales data, following star schema best practices to create an enterprise-grade reporting system.
+The solution includes SQL-based dimensional modeling, view creation for business insights, and Power BI dashboard development.

+<h2>Business Impact</h2>
-This task helps transition the cleaned dataset into a format optimized for enterprise-grade reporting.
+This project helps transition the cleaned dataset into a format optimized for enterprise-grade reporting.
 Business users will be able to analyze performance from multiple angles using a data model designed for usability and scalability.

-#Acceptance Criteria
+<h2>Business Criteria</h2>
+Data Modeling
  ✅ Dimensional Model Design
-- dim_customer
-- dim_product
-- dim_location
-- dim_date
-- dim_category
-- dim_segment
-- dim_order_mode

-✅ fact_sales containing:
+ ✅ Fact Table containing:
- - Foreign keys referencing all dimension tables
+ ✅ Foreign keys referencing all dimension tables
- - Measures: Total_Sales, Total_Cost, Profit, Discount_Amount, Quantity
+ ✅ Business Measures: Total_Sales, Total_Cost, Profit, Discount_Amount, Quantity

 ✅ SQL Implementation
 - Use appropriate CREATE TABLE statements and data types